-The students of St. Adalbert’s welcomed veterans of the United States most recent wars to their annual Memorial Day Ice Cream Soldiers to honor the memory of those who had fallen throughout history to defend the country.
+The students of St. Adalbert’s welcomed veterans of the United States most recent wars to their annual Memorial Day Ice Cream Social to honor the memory of those who had fallen throughout history to defend the country.

 Veterans of wars, including World War II, Korea, Vietnam and the Gulf Wars, gathered in the festive gymnasium for lunch and sundaes and to share their stories.

 Peter Fiorella, a 94-year-old veteran, represented the soldiers who fought the Battle of the Bulge, a turning point in World War II when the American forces held back the Germans in the mountains of Ardennes.

 Fiorella was a relay man and driver with the infantry.
 He recently received a medal of honor from France.